compulim/message-port-rpc/README.md

 No, we do not support custom marshal/unmarshal function.

 Alternatively, you can wrap `MessagePort` and add your own marshal and unmarshal functions.
 Make sure you implement both marshal and unmarshal functions on both sides of the port.

+### Can I offload a Redux store or `useReducer` to a Web Worker?

+Yes, you could offload them to a Web Worker.
+Some notes to take:

+- action and state must be serializable through [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)
+  - no classes, functions, DOM elements, no thunk, etc.
+- middleware must not contains code that does not work in worker
+  - no DOM access, etc.

+You can look at sample [`useBindReducer`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/app/useBindReducer.ts) and [`useReducerSource`](https://github.com/compulim/message-port-rpc/tree/main/packages/pages/src/iframe/useReducerSource.ts) to see how it work.

 ### Why should I use this implementation of RPC?